hjeglinton/Data_Analysis_Portfolio/README.md

 **Results**: Respiratory support level, fraction of inspired oxygen required, prenatal corticosteroids, and medication of pulmonary hypertension emerged as significant predictors of tracheostomy.
 The 44-week model outperformed the 36-week model, showing the importance of respiratory parameters closer to discharge.
 The full report can be found [here](<Model Selection/report/model_selection_report.pdf>).

+## Project 3
-### Project 3: Simulation for Transportability Analysis
+### Evaluating the Performance of Simulated Datasets in Transportability Analysis

 **Background**: Risk prediction models, such as the Framingham ATP-III model for cardiovascular disease, are crucial for clinical decision-making but may face challenges when applied to populations with different characteristics.
 Transportability analysis techniques can adjust model performance for these differences, but they require individual-level data from the target population, which may not always be available.
 Simulating the target population data from summary statistics may be one way to overcome this challenge.
 Our study evaluated how well simulated data can replicate individual-level target population data in the context of transportability analysis, specifically investigating how important correlation assumptions are when simulating the data.